icons8/lunacy-docs/docs/components_new.md

 1. Select a component instance.
 2. Click `+` in the **Component** section of the **right panel** or press `Ctrl + Alt + P` / `⌘ + ⌥ + P`.
-3. Adjust your component for the new state.
+3. Adjust your component for the new state and name it.
-4. Name it.
-5. Click on any empty area on the canvas.
+4. Click on any empty area on the canvas.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/creating_component_state.png" height="auto"><source src="/public/creating_component_state.mp4" type="video/mp4"></video>